 There are multiple reasons why adoption might fail, however, failed adoptions typically refer to an infant adoption that has failed because a birth parent has chosen to parent their child.
-It is really important for all involved in the adoption process to know that there will be a lot of different emotions that happened in a failed adoption process.
+All involved in the adoption process needs to know that there will be a lot of different emotions that happened in a failed adoption process.
 In building relationships through the adoption journey, it is really easy to feel a lot of different things at once and for those feelings to change.
-It is vital that we understand that it is okay to feel whatever way you feel in that moment.
+We must understand that it is okay to feel whatever way we feel at that moment.
 A birth parent may feel a sense of relief and joy.
 They may also feel, at the same time, a sense of pain having caused the prospective adoptive parents pain.
-The adoptive parents in this situation may feel an intense sense of grief but also a sense of joy for the birth parent who they must have built a relationship with over many months.
+The adoptive parents in this situation may feel an intense sense of grief but also a sense of joy for the birth parent with who they must have built a relationship with over many months.
 It is also important to understand that these feelings may change.
 It is common to go from a sense of joy to grief to joy to grief.
 You may also feel a sense of anger or resentment.

 When we speak of failed adoptions, we are often speaking about adoptions that have failed after the birth of a child.
 These can even occur when the child has been with the adoptive family for a period of time.
 Each state will have its own time span of relinquishment.
 These relinquishment periods can vary from a couple of days to a couple of months.
 Many times, a birth parent can change their mind at any time and the child will have to go immediately back to them.
 Failed adoptions can be excruciatingly painful, especially when the child has been in the adoptive home for an extended amount of time.
 The grief that occurs during this time is completely understandable.